2017 Gathering Information

 February 27 - February 28, 2017

-Once again, we come together as Coast Salish to speak with One Voice for the protection of the land and waters of our aboriginal homeland and the preservation of our culture.
-As brothers and sisters, we will share our culture and concerns for the endangered eco-region, and we will continue our dialogue on the need for strengthened environmental policies and practices in our ancestral homelands.
+Once again, we came together as Coast Salish to speak with One Voice for the protection of the land and waters of our aboriginal homeland and the preservation of our culture.
+As brothers and sisters, we shared our culture and concerns for the endangered eco-region, and we will continue our dialogue on the need for strengthened environmental policies and practices in our ancestral homelands.

 People of the Salish Sea theme supports the ongoing collaborative efforts of the Coast Salish with federal, state and provincial governments to provide a health and safe place for all who call this unique place home in the Northwest.

 - Coast Salish share the common environmental challenges within their shared homelands and waters.

 - Coast Salish share the concept of shared decision making by the cultural, political, legal and science elements.

 Coast Salish Nation continues to strive through legal and political to engage decision makers upon the lands and waters of the Salish Sea, our ancestral home.

 - Aboriginal and Treaty Rights at Risk

 - Legal cases Aboriginal Rights and Treaty Rights

 - Transportation of Non Refined Fossil Fuel of Coal, Bakken Shale Oil and Tar Sand Oil in the Salish Sea